ycexiao/scikit-package/doc/source/tutorials/tutorial-level-4.rst

         $ package create system

 #.
-Answer the following questions:
+Respond to the following prompts:

     .. list-table::
        :header-rows: 1
        :widths: 25 75

-       * - Field
+       * - Prompt
          - Description and example
        * - project_name
-         - The project name displayed on README. e.g., my-package
+         - The project name.
+Will be used for the top level folder name. e.g., my-package
        * - github_username_or_orgname
-         - The GitHub username or organization name, e.g., sbillinge or billingegroup
+         - Your GitHub username, or GitHub organization name, where it will be hosted on GitHub. e.g., sbillinge or billingegroup
        * - github_repo_name
          - The GitHub repository name.
+Usually the same as the project_name.
 Use ``name-with-hypens``. e.g., my-package
        * - conda_pypi_package_dist_name
          - The name displayed on PyPI and conda-forge.
+Must not already exist there.
 Use ``name-with-hypens``. e.g., my-package
        * - package_dir_name
          - The name of the package directory under ``src``.
-Use ``name_with_underscores``. e.g., my_package
+Usually the same as the project name  but use ``name_with_underscores``. e.g., my_package
        * - contributors
          - The contributors involved in the project. e.g., Sangjoon Lee, Simon Billinge